zzz318418/DM2025-Lab2-Exercise/README.md

 ![ollama_info.png](./pics/ollama_info.png)

-We will be using 3 Open-source LLMs during this lab, for that it is recommended to have at least **4 GB of VRAM, 16 GB of RAM and multi-core processor** to run them in the **most optimal way**, although they can be run with less computing resources, but they will be slower in response.
+We will be using 4 Open-source LLMs here, for that it is recommended to have at least **4 GB of VRAM, 16 GB of RAM and multi-core processor** to run them in the **most optimal way**, although they can be run with less computing resources, but they will be slower in response.
 To download and install them you will need to type the following commands in the terminal:
-- ollama run gemma3:4b-it-qat
+- ollama run gemma3:4b
-    - It is a quantized version of gemma3:4b with **4 billion parameters**, we select this due to it being more efficient in consumer grade machines.
-We will be using this one for multi-modal prompting with images (you can also use it for text-only prompts).
+    - It is a version with **4 billion parameters**.
+We will be using this one for multi-modal prompting with images, and for some advanced text-based tasks.
 - ollama run gemma3:270m
-    - We will use this for text prompting, it is a small LLM model of **270 million parameters.**
+    - We will use this for simple text prompting, it is a small LLM model of **270 million parameters**.
+- ollama run llama3.2:1b
+    - We will use this for tool calling, it is a version of **1 billion parameters**.
 - ollama run embeddinggemma
     - Model with **300 million parameters.** We will use this model to obtain text embeddings from our data.